willvincent/feeds/README.md

 ## Configuration

-> If you're using Laravel 5.5 you may skip the next step.
+> If you're using Laravel 5.5 or newer you may skip the next step.

 To use the Feeds Service Provider, you must register the provider when bootstrapping your Laravel application.